sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 2: e-portfolio 1 - Artificial Intelligence/e-portfolio.md

 Andrade-Hidalgo, Mio-Cango and Iparraguirre-Villanueva reviewed 54 publications about AI, writing and plagiarism.
 They examined detection tools, regulation strategies and methods for identifying AI-generated text.
 The review discusses Turnitin and GPTZero but warns that automated detection should be combined with human judgement.
 It recommends clear rules, AI literacy and protection of human reasoning (Andrade-Hidalgo, Mio-Cango & Iparraguirre-Villanueva 2025, pp. 1062–1065).

-### Justification for Choosing the Artefact
+### Justification and Personal Reflection

-I chose this source because this assessment permits AI for planning, making the boundary between assistance and misconduct personally relevant.
-AI use becomes unethical when generated work is presented as personal work, false references are accepted or required learning is avoided.
-I should disclose AI assistance, verify every source and ensure my final reflection demonstrates my own understanding.
+I chose this article because AI use is directly relevant to this assessment.
+I used AI during planning, but the final portfolio must demonstrate my own understanding.
+I felt concerned when I learned that AI can produce convincing writing with false references because incorrect information may not be immediately obvious.
+This article helped me understand that ethical AI use requires honesty, transparency and human checking.
+I should disclose how I used AI, verify every citation and avoid presenting generated work as entirely my own.

 ---